SkygearIO/guides/cms/cms-field-type.md

 A CMS record has 4 views: list, show, edit and new.
 It is likely that the 4 views have similar fields.
 However, considering the UI presentation of the 4 views are different, you may want to use different field type in different view.

 Reusing the teach and student example.
-Suppose you want to display the role as `String`, however, when users edit or create a new user, you want to display the role field as `Dropdown` so that you can limit the user input to student or teacher.
+Suppose you want to display the role as `string`, however, when users edit or create a new user, you want to display the role field as `dropdown` so that you can limit the user input to student or teacher.

 ``` yml
 records: